git/git.github.io/rev_news/drafts/edition-15.md

 system for computer clusters.

 A mix of long time and quite new Git contributors, along with people from Git related projects and companies attended.
+The atmosphere was relaxed and informal.
 Overall it was a very pleasant event.

 <!---
 ### Reviews